Charles F. Simmons (footballer)

-Charles Frederick Simmons (1880 – 6 July 1911) was an English footballer who played as a forward for Spanish clubs including Athletic Club (now known as Athletic Bilbao).
+Charles Frederick Simmons (1880 – 6 July 1911) was an English footballer who played as a forward for Spanish clubs including Athletic Bilbao.
 The highlight of his career was scoring in the 1909 Copa del Rey Final to help Club Ciclista win the title for the first time in its history.
 He is best known for being the only English captain that Athletic Bilbao ever had in its 120-year-history.

 Early life

 Charles Frederick Simmons was born in Lichfield, Staffordshire in 1880; the exact date of birth is uncertain, but he was registered in the civil registry between July and September of that year and was listed as 8 months old in the 1881 United Kingdom census taken in the following April.
 He was the fifth son of the marriage formed by James William Simmons (1840–?) and Lucy Fitzsimmons (1844–1916).

 Playing career

 Athletic Club

 He was still living in central England in 1901 but had joined the ranks of Athletic Club in Bilbao at the end of 1906, and began training with the first team at the beginning of 1907.
 He quickly stood out for his ability to find and create chances for his teammates.
 In the game he never felt the need to stand out for his individual ability, preferring to pass or assist, and this was his greatest merit and praise, a virtue highly regarded in a time where shooting at goal from 30 yards out reigned.
 He was the one who linked the team the most.
 His style of play was the direction of the game and the preparation of plays, for which reason many of his teammates thrived.

 Back then, it was impossible to live exclusively out of football, so Simmons had a job at the Vickers firm, manufacturers of fast-fire cannons, machine guns, and projectiles, and provided his services as an accountant at the Plasencia de las Armas factory.